Pathoma: USMLE Prep Platform Reviews

-Before we get into our quick points and full review of Pathoma, we do want to note that since Pathoma does not try to advertise itself as a complete 1-stop shop to USMLE prep, (but rather just a “tremendous resource in studying for USMLE Step 1”) we have not penalized the platform in our ratings for its lack of on-site features such as flashcards, a Qbank, a customizable study schedule, etc. As such, while we do rank Pathoma very highly, we also recommend using it in addition to at least 1 other USMLE prep resource.
+Before delving into our review, it’s important to note that Pathoma doesn’t market itself as a comprehensive solution for USMLE preparation.
+Rather, Pathoma claims to be a “tremendous resource in studying for USMLE Step 1”.
+For this reason, we have not penalized the platform in our ratings for its lack of on-site features such as flashcards, a Qbank, a customizable study schedule, etc. As such, while we highly recommend Pathoma, we also advise using it alongside at least one other USMLE prep resource.

-Pathoma at a glance: Our overall score: 4/5 stars
+Pathoma review at a glance: Our overall score: 4/5 stars

 - Well organized and covers fundamentals of pathology and pathophysiology of various diseases